itsjunetime/smserver/docs/IMCore_and_ChatKit.md

 });
 ```

-&nbsp;&nbsp;&nbsp;&nbsp; There is one caveat about the above code: It seemed to work fine on iOS 13, but when I've tried in on iOS 14, it appears that the sucess rate of sending an attachment drops to about ~20% or less.
-I don't know why this is, and as of October 17, 2020, I'm still working on figuring it out and making it work better.
-I'll try to update this document once I figure it out. \
 &nbsp;&nbsp;&nbsp;&nbsp; If you'd prefer not to use ChatKit, but rather pure IMCore, I've found another way to send a message using only IMCore, but I haven't yet figured out how to attach attachments to the message.
-Once again, I'll update this document once I do figure that out (if I ever do).
+I'll update this document once I do figure that out (if I ever do).
 Here's the code:

 ```objectivec
 __NSCFString *address = (__NSCFString *)@"+11231231234"; /// Must have the full phone number. just "1231234" wont work.